diliaur/simple-slider/README.md

 - [tabled] make allSlides list a global since it's used in multiple places (may not matter)

 ### Wordpressify
+- [] transform into widget
+	- [] add admin control for number of slots (incl. maximum based on appearance - this is about 7-8 slides)

 ## Done
 - [x] (Jun 14 17) refactor - make code look neater (organize & comment)